Performance Estimation for Smooth and Strongly Convex Sets: Frank-Wolfe as an SDP with Nonconvex Constraints

-\paragraph{Frank-Wolfe PEP Definition and Computation.} For a fixed algorithm, determined by fixing $h$ or $H$ above, its worst-case performance after $N$ steps can be formulated as a performance estimation problem below.
-For example, the Frank-Wolfe method's worst-case objective gap seen is given by
+For a fixed algorithm, determined by fixing $h$ above, its worst-case performance after $N$ steps can be formulated as a performance estimation problem.
+The worst-case minimum objective gap seen is given by

-A similar definition follows for the generalized method with stepsize matrix $H$.
-We leverage two computational approaches, formalized in \cref{Subsec:FW-Derive-PEP} with full details in \cref{App:FW-Extra}:

-(i) Our interpolation theorems allow~\eqref{Eqn:OptFWInfinite}---and a nearly identical PEP for Generalized Frank-Wolfe methods---to be formulated as a semidefinite program with additional separable nonconvex equality constraints.
-See~\eqref{Eqn:OptFWFinite}.
-The complexity of these nonconvex constraints limits the scale of problems able to be solved.
-In our numerics below, we solved these instances via a global method for up to $N\approx 5$ and by a local method for up to $N\approx 15$.
-Numerically, our local solutions always agreed with our global solutions when both were tractable.

-(ii) We also consider a semidefinite programming relaxation of this PEP, see~\eqref{Eqn:SDP_FWRelaxed}, allowing the computations of upper bounds on the PEP for larger values of $N\approx 50$.
-This relaxation, denoted $\pFWRelaxed$, and in particular the dual of the relaxed SDP, facilitates the local optimization of the stepsizes $h$ and $H$ to improve performance by solving the minimax problems